fedecan-ca/fedecan.ca/docs/en/announcements/2024-04-08_incorporated.md

 aside: false

 # Core Content Fields
-title: "Non-Profit Incorporation & Next Steps"
+title: 'Non-Profit Incorporation & Next Steps'
-summary: "We are pleased to announce that Fedecan has been officially incorporated as a not-for-profit organization!
-We recently crossed the first anniversary for many of us on Lemmy and the Fediverse, and we are thrilled to announce this important milestone."
+summary: 'We are pleased to announce that Fedecan has been officially incorporated as a not-for-profit organization!
+We recently crossed the first anniversary for many of us on Lemmy and the Fediverse, and we are thrilled to announce this important milestone.'

 # Publication Fields
 date: 2024-04-08